DIY Power Bank Circuit

 DIY Portable Power Bank Circuit to Charge Your Cell Phone

-The features of the digital products are growing enormously which triggers the frequent usage of smart phones in several applications.
-Thus the battery backup time is getting decreased.
-It will be fun to build a Power Bank for Mobile Phone as spare charging source for emergency purpose which is also portable.
-In this article we will discover how to make a power bank with a super simple power bank circuit diagram.
+The features of digital products are growing enormously, which triggers the frequent usage of smartphones in several applications.
+Thus, the battery backup time is decreasing.
+It will be fun to build a Power Bank for a Mobile Phone as a spare charging source for emergency purposes, which is also portable.
+In this article, we will discover how to make a power bank with a super-simple power bank circuit diagram.

-The important factor to be considered while working with lithium batteries is protection circuits and quality of batteries.
-But, when this comes to 18650 cells the risk factor is less compared with pouch batteries.
-Good protection is offered by few readymade modules available in market.
+The important factor to be considered while working with lithium batteries is the protection circuits and the quality of the batteries.
+But, when this comes to 18650 cells, the risk factor is less compared with pouch batteries.
+Good protection is offered by a few readymade modules available in the market.
+When working with lithium batteries, safety is paramount.
+While pouch batteries require extensive protection circuits, 18650 cells are inherently safer and work well with readily available power bank charging modules.

 1. 18650 Lithium cell